OGBlackDiamond/watchdog-chess/README.md

 repeat one depth lower until the offending position is small enough to inspect by hand. `engine/fen.go` provides `NewEngineFromFEN` for setting up arbitrary positions.

-### Known failures

-Pawn promotion is not implemented yet, so the promotion-heavy positions (`position4`, `position5`, and `kiwipete` at depth 4) currently fail with node deficits that match the missing promotion moves.
-The failures are kept visible on purpose; they should disappear once promotions are added.

 ## Benchmarks